 FAQs: Everything You Need to Know About Fire and Water Damage Restoration

-Coverage varies depending on your insurance policy.
-Typically, sudden and accidental damages, like those from a fire or a burst pipe, are covered.
-However, damages resulting from neglect or lack of maintenance may not be.
+A: Coverage depends on your policy.
+Most include sudden and accidental events like fires or burst pipes, but damage from neglect or poor maintenance may not be covered.

-Restoration duration varies: minor cases take days, severe fire or flooding may require several weeks, including drying, cleaning, repairs, and reconstruction.
+A: Minor cases may take a few days.
+Severe fire or flooding can require several weeks for drying, cleaning, repairs, and reconstruction.